brunocamara25/Base64DiffApi/README.md

 # Base64DiffApi

-This is a WAES challenge, the purpose is to save and compare base64 data from a Rest API with 2 endpoints.
+The purpose is to save and compare base64 data from a Rest API with 2 endpoints.

 ## Pre requisites